-You must prepare your music ahead of coming to the first rehearsal
+Know your music inside and out well ahead of coming to the first rehearsal.

 Start learning your music well ahead of the first rehearsal (thinks months, not weeks, not days).